Do you really know how your customers feel about your products and services? How about the quality of your customer service?

 CSAT surveys measure customer satisfaction with a specific experience.
 A single question typically determines that: How would you rate your overall satisfaction with the service you received?

-Answer choices are graded on a scale, usually from 1-5, where 1 represents completely unsatisfied and 5 represents completely satisfied.
+Answer choices are graded on a scale, usually from 1-5, where 1 represents very unsatisfied and 5 represents very satisfied.

 When to use CSAT